jonipsaro/academic-kickstart/content/post/krios_acquire_k2/index.md

 	<li>Correct the coma. <code>Correct</code></li>
 	<li>Measure the objective stigmation. <code>Measure</code>.
 Correct if needed.</li>
 	<li>Cycle between the objective stigmation and coma-free alignment until both are accurate and the errors are small.</li>
-	<li>The last step should correction of the objective stigmation.</li>
+	<li>The last step should be measurement of the objective stigmation with the astigmatism measuring 1 nm or less.</li>
 	<li>Insert the screen.</li>
 </ol>